 The rule traces to a single ugly incident in Europe.
 In February, during a Champions League tie, a player covered his mouth while directing abuse at Real Madrid’s Vinícius Júnior.

 Because the mouth was hidden, officials could not verify what was said, turning it into one player’s word against another.
-The player involved was later banned for homophobic language.
+The player involved was later provisionally suspended for discriminatory conduct.

 Football’s rule-making body, the IFAB, responded in April.
 It approved a change giving referees the power to send off any player who covers his mouth during a confrontation.

 The stated aim is to protect players from abuse that cannot otherwise be proven.
-The punishment is severe by design, an instant red card and an automatic one-match ban with no appeal.
+The punishment is severe by design, an instant red card and an automatic one-match ban.

 Why the numbers matter